Sources of Mercury Waste in Dental Offices

 Best Management Practices for Amalgam

 Pollution prevention alternatives include recycling waste amalgam particles, and using mercury-free restorative materials.
-For a complete listing of recommended dental office waste handling procedures, refer to the Best Management Practices For Dental Offices in New Hampshire.
+Here are a few best management practices for managing waste amalgam:

 - Use amalgam substitutes (plastic or porcelain composites) when they are appropriate.